-Common Ground Curriculum (CGC)/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,460 pupils
+Common Ground Curriculum (CGC)/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,460 students

-St John's International School Brussels (pending)
+St John's International School (pending)

-PYP/ MYP/AP/IB Diploma; ages 2-18; co-ed; day and boarding; independent; private non-profit; 650 pupils
+PYP/ MYP/ IB Diploma/ AP; ages 2-18; co-ed; day and boarding; independent; private non-profit; 500 students

-American elementary, middle and high school in suburb of Waterloo (with easy access from Brussels) offering IB Diploma to students from over 50 nationalities.
-Founded by nuns (Faithful Companions of Jesus) and still places a strong emphasis on Christian values.
+American elementary, middle and high school in the suburb of Waterloo (with easy access from Brussels) offering the International Baccalaureate programmes to students from over 50 nationalities.
+Founded by nuns (Faithful Companions of Jesus) and still placing a strong emphasis on Christian values.
 Now owned by the 42 strong Inspired Group of schools.
-Accredited by CIS, MSA and IBO.
+Accredited by the Council of International Schools (CIS) and the Middle States Association of Schools and Colleges (MSA).
 Purpose-built facilities including an art studio and a 400-seat theatre.

-This school has been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing it.
+These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-School adapted curriculum/IPC; ages 3-11; co-ed; day; independent; private non-profit; 70 pupils
+Adapted curriculum/ International Primary Curriculum; ages 3-11; co-ed; day; independent; private non-profit; 70 students

 Result of a merger in 2017, between the ISF International School Tervuren and St Paul's British Primary School.
 An Accredited Member of the Council of British Overseas Schools (COBIS).

 French curriculum/ Brevet/ French Bac; ages 4-18; co-ed; day; state; 2,720 students

 Established over a century ago, a member of the French Agency for Education Abroad network (AEFE) and accredited by the French Ministry of Education.
 Students come from around 40 different nationalities but the majority are either Belgian or French.
 Located in Uccle, about half an hour south of Brussels centre.